 Blueberry Banana Bread

 - Toss the blueberries in flour.
 This will keep them from sinking to the bottom.

 - Don’t overmix the batter.
-More mixing means more gluten develops, making for a dense loaf.
+More mixing means more gluten develops, resulting in a denser loaf.

+Blueberry Banana Bread